valeriapolozun/machine_learning_azure_capstone/README.md

 # Capstone project for Azure Machine Learning Engineer Nanodegree
 ## Operationalize an ML model  - predicting mobile prices

+The aim of this project is to build a fully operationalized ML model pipeline in MS Azure.
+The outcome of the project is a working service - which is ready for consumption: making predictions on new, unseen data points.

-In this project we use a public external dataset.
+In this project we use a public external dataset about mobile phones.
 This dataset will be used for training machine learning models on MS Azure.
 We use 2 different ways for trainining the model:
 1.)
 AutoML
 2.)
 Hyperparameter tuning with Hyperdrive